splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 Mapping Prometheus metrics to the corresponding OpenTelemetry metrics
 ------------------------------------------------------------------------

-The Prometheus Receiver can map Prometheus metrics to OpenTelemetry's proto-based metrics.
+The Prometheus Receiver can map Prometheus metrics to OpenTelemetr proto-based metrics.
 The Prometheus Receiver maintains the original metric name, value, timestamp, as well as tags.

 The Prometheus Receiver does not need to provide a one-to-one mapping, since supported metric types are different from the two systems, but it does not drop data.